PoliticalGraveyard.com

 Paserchia, Angelina M. — of Belleville, Essex County, N.J.
 Mayor of Belleville, N.J., 2001-02.
 Female.
 Still living as of 2002.

-PASHA (Soundex P200) — See also BASHA, PASCH, PASHAYAN, PASHBY, PASHLEY, PASHMAN, PASMA, PESCH, PEUSCH, POSCH, PUSHAW, PUSHEE, UPSHAW.
+PASHA (Soundex P200) — See also BASHA, PASCH, PASHAYAN, PASHBY, PASHLEY, PASHMAN, PASMA, PESCH, PESH, PEUSCH, POSCH, PUSHAW, PUSHEE, UPSHAW.

 Pasha, Ather — of East Bernard, Wharton County, Tex.
 Democrat.
 Alternate delegate to Democratic National Convention from Texas, 2008.
 Still living as of 2008.

 Pashayan, Charles, Jr. (b.
 1941) — also known as Chip Pashayan — of Fresno, Fresno County, Calif.
 Born in Fresno, Fresno County, Calif., March 27, 1941.
-Son of Charles Pashayan, Sr. and Lillie (Aghijanian) Pashayan.
 Republican.
 Served in the U.S. Army during the Vietnam war; lawyer; U.S. Representative from California 17th District, 1979-91; defeated, 1990.
 Congregationalist.
-Still living as of 2009.
+Still living as of 2014.

 See also congressional biography — Govtrack.us page — NNDB dossier

-Pashayan, Chip See Charles Pashayan, Jr.
+Pashayan, Chip See Charles Pashayan Jr.

 PASHBY (Soundex P210) — See also ASHBY, BUSHBY, PASHA, PASHAYAN, PASHLEY, PASHMAN.